CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

 .. note::

-  This commands requires Github SSH keys if internal Cisco packages are to be cloned
+  This commands requires Github SSH keys if internal Cisco repositories are to be cloned.

 .. code-block:: text